FOR AGES 3 YEARS TO 18 YEARS

 Their bodies are slightly longer than an average wooden toothpick.

-Unfortunately, there is no exact information pertaining to the speed of the Barton Springs salamander.
+Unfortunately, there is no exact information about the speed of the Barton Springs salamander.
 We do know that they use the slow water flow to aid their movement under the surface of the water.

 Sadly, we do not have information on this.
 However, considering their small size and similar salamander species, we believe they weigh less than 0.075 oz (2 g).